RBI to cut rates by 65 bps

 SC allows trading in cryptocurrency, ends 2018 ban imposed by RBI

-The report also notes that the RBI is better off continuing with unconventional monetary policies such as long-term repo operations, since it helps reduce term premia and corporate borrowing spreads, while simultaneously providing an impetus for banks to lend money.
+The report also notes that the RBI is better off continuing with unconventional monetary policies such as long-term repo operations since it helps reduce term premia and corporate borrowing spreads, while simultaneously providing an impetus for banks to lend money.

 But, given the rapidly deteriorating global sentiment, falling asset prices and possible credit pullback in light of Yes Bank's moratorium, we sense that RBI will need to reconsider large rate cuts, especially given steeply dropping energy prices, which will ultimately depress inflation going ahead, notes the report.